 Most people that use TENS units do not experience any side effects.
 There have been a few instances where people have had allergic reactions to the pads with latex in them.
 As a solution to this issue, many TENS unit providers now offer latex-free pads.

 How often can you use a TENS unit?
 Can you use a TENS unit too much?

-If over-used some soreness may occur while having the settings up too high can lead to uncomfortable muscle twitching.
-Some have reported a burning sensation to the skin when over-treating the affected area.
+If over-used, some soreness may occur while having the settings up too high can lead to uncomfortable muscle twitching.
+Some have reported a burning sensation on the skin when over-treating the affected area.

 - Pregnant Women: Pregnant women should avoid using a TENS unit in the abdominal and pelvic areas.

 - Epilepsy: Placing TENS unit pads on the head or neck can cause seizures.

 - Anyone with a pacemaker or any electrical or metal implant.

 We recommend you consult your doctor or physical therapist before using TENS therapy as a precaution.